 - Light snacks (nuts, biscuits, fruit)

-- Headlamp or small flashlight (early starts, brownouts happen)
+- Headlamp or small flashlight (early starts, occasional brownouts)

 - Light rain layer and a small dry pouch for phone

 Island days are dreamy, but they are also a full-body exposure situation: sun from above, sun bouncing off water, salt spray, wet boat seats, and occasional surprise rain.
-In this Philippines packing list guide, the island module is basically “sun + dry system.”
+Treat this module as “sun + dry system.”

 - Rash guard (long-sleeve if you burn easily)